 - equipment essential for the project

-- other expenses, including travel and one international conference costs
+- other expenses, including animal costs if required

 - Excludes indirect costs and any other non-attributable overhead costs.

 - Excludes conferences and open access publication costs, which can be requested via formal requests to Grants@fightforsight.org.uk.